tsgates/arch-wiki-markdown/wiki/Installing_Arch_Linux_in_VMware.md

 Installing Open-VM-Tools
 ------------------------

-Install the open-vm-tools and the open-vm-tools-modules package in the [community] repository.
+Install the open-vm-tools and the open-vm-tools-dkms package from the official repositories.

-    # pacman -S open-vm-tools open-vm-tools-modules
+Build the dkms modules as the post install message suggests.
+Note that the post install message might not display the 100% correct version.

+    dkms add open-vm-tools/2013.04.16
+    dkms install -m open-vm-tools -v 2013.04.16 -k $(uname -r)

+Instead of dkms install you can use the following command if you do not mind that only the specific version of open-vm-tools get installed:

+     dkms autoinstall -k $(uname -r)

+If you upgrade to a newer version of open-vm-tools-dkms you can uninstall the old version with:

+     dkms remove open-vm-tools/<version> --all

+Note:If the build fails, you can try using the linux-lts kernel instead of the most recent kernel version.

+As of September 2013, open-vm-tools does not compile against Linux 3.11.

+Patches are floating around: here.

-Start the service and enable it at boot:
+Start the service and enable it at boot if you wish:

     # systemctl start vmtoolsd
     # systemctl enable vmtoolsd